Observed situation in France for the week 36 of the year 2025, from 09/01/2025 to 09/07/2025 :

 The purpose of acute diarrhea surveillance is to monitor gastroenteritis outbreaks.

-Subject to future data consolidation, this rate is slightly increasing over the past two weeks and remains at a similar activity level to those usually observed at this time of the year (consolidated data for 2025w09: 86 [73; 99]).
+Subject to future data consolidation, this rate is slightly increasing compared to the previous week and corresponds to a similar level of activity to those usually observed at this time of the year (consolidated data for 2025w35: 53 [44; 63]).

 Data source: Sentinelles